ole-kristian-rudjord/ole-kristian-rudjord/README.md

   <br />

   <h3><a href="https://github.com/ole-kristian-rudjord/Frosted-Glass-Generator--React"><sub><sub><sub><sub><sub><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/React-icon.svg/2300px-React-icon.svg.png" height="30px"></sub></sub></sub></sub></sub>&nbsp&nbspFrosted Glass Generator - React.js</a></h3>
-  <p>This is a project I am making to learn about the fundamentals of React.js and Styled-Components.
+  <p>This is a project I created in order to learn the fundamentals of React.js and Styled-Components.
     <br />The website lets users create and configure boxes in order to make them appear as frosted glass.</p>

   <p>The project is based on the same idea that was used when I first learned JavaScript and JQuery one year prior (see project below).</p>